HUMANITARIAN outreach

 Dr. Patricia Sierra is another leader of international effort who travels to Honduras to enhance lives with the Gift of Sight.
 Since 2012, more than 600 corneal grafts have been processed and transplanted to bring patients a better quality of life.
 SDSEB donated PKP, DALK, and DSAEK tissues to perform these transplants as well as tissue for teaching and wet labs with Honduran ophthalmology residents.

-Our work isn’t over
+Our work is not over

 Get involved